Anteneh2121/monty/README.md

     What is the proper way to use global variables

-     /*  Requirements */
+     # Requirements

-     /* Compiled with Ubuntu 14.04 LTS with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic*/
+     ## Compiled with Ubuntu 14.04 LTS with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic

     /* How to install */